omnect/omnect-device-service/README.md

 **Direct method: factory reset**

-Method Name:
+Method Name: `factory_reset`

-**factory**

 Payload:
 ```
 {
-  "reset":"<factory reset type>"
+  "type": "<factory reset type>"
+  "restore_settings":
+  [
+      "wifi"
+  ]
 }
 ```

 Result:
-{"status": <HTTP-Statusode>,"payload":"<result>"}
+{
+  "status": <HTTP-Statusode>,
+  "payload":"<result>"
+}

-The supported "factory reset type" and the documentation in general about the factory reset can be found in the [meta-ics-dm layer](https://github.com/ICS-DeviceManagement/meta-ics-dm#factory-reset).
+The supported reset `type` and the documentation in general can be found in the [meta-ics-dm layer](https://github.com/ICS-DeviceManagement/meta-ics-dm#factory-reset).

+The optional `restore_settings` array can be used to define user settings that must be restored after wiping device storage.
+Currently only `wifi` settings in `wpa_supplicant.conf` can be restored.

 In case the method was successful received by the module the return value of the method looks like this:

 ```
-{"status":200,"payload":"Ok"}
+{
+  "status":200,
+  "payload":"Ok"
+}
 ```

 In all other cases there will be a meaningful error message in the status and payload.